Tsjerk/Insane/README.md

 Solutes, including proteins, can be read from a GRO or a PDB file provided with the `-f` argument.

-With the `-d 7` argument, insane build the periodic box such that the distance between two periodic images is greater than 7 nm.
-By default, in the absence of a membrane, insane build a rhombic dodecahedral box.
+With the `-d 7` argument, insane builds the periodic box such that the distance between two periodic images is greater than 7 nm.
+By default, in the absence of a membrane, insane builds a rhombic dodecahedral box.
 Setting the periodic box with `-box`, or setting the box geometry with `-pbc`, overwrite that default.

 If the `-salt` argument is set, insane will add ions to the system.
-With `-salt` is set to 0, insane will add enough chloride or sodium ions to neutralize the system charge.
-Is `-salt` is set to any positive value, it is read as the concentration of ions in molar.
+With `-salt` set to 0, insane will add enough chloride or sodium ions to neutralize the system charge.
+If `-salt` is set to any positive value, it is read as the concentration of ions in molar.

 ### Insert a protein in a membrane